 Having recently been bitten by the mythology-fiction genre, I am always on the lookout for books in that category these days.
 About a couple of months back, I was searching for something decent on the story of Ravana, a character that really intrigues me.
-I then came across a book titled “Karmaayan, untold Secrets of Ravana”.
-While the blurb was interesting what really caught my attention was the small summary written about the writer.
+I then came across a book titled “Karmaayan, Untold Secrets of Ravana”.
+While the blurb was interesting what really caught my attention was the small summary written about the author.

 Santosh Pandey comes from very humble backgrounds in the Jaunpur district of Uttar Pradesh, is a school dropout and runs a second-hand bookshop in Ville Parle, Mumbai.
 What is keeping him in the news these days is “Karmaayan”, the book he has authored.
-Santosh’s tale is inspiring many and is showing us that no matter how many obstacles surface in our lives, we always have the option to rise above them and shine brightly.
+Santosh’s tale is inspiring and shows us that no matter how many obstacles surface in our lives, we always have the option to rise above them and shine brightly.

-|The cover of 'Karmaayan'|
+|The cover of 'Karmaayan'

 I got the opportunity to speak to Santosh from his second-hand bookstore where he is also busy selling his own book these days.
 Over the course of the interview, I realized that this was a really earnest and simple man who has just entered a world which he may find too cruel.
 I hope he manages to survive its oddities and makes a real name for himself.
 As for the interview, I must say I was left inspired by the end of it.
-I hope you are too.
+I hope you are, too.
 Take a look.

 Excerpts from the interview